s-macke/VoxelSpace/README.md

                 colormap[pleft.x, pleft.y])
             p1eft.x += dx
             p1eft.y += dy

-# call the drawing function with position, height, horizon line position,
+# Call the drawing function with the camera parameters:
+# position, viewing angle, height, horizon line position,
 # scaling factor for the height, the largest distance, and the screen width parameter
-Render( Point(0, 0), 50, 120, 120, 300, 700 )
+Render( Point(0, 0), 0, 50, 120, 120, 300, 700 )
 ```

 ### More performance

-There are of course a lot of tricks to get higher performance not mentioned here.
+There are of course a lot of tricks to get higher performance.

 ## Maps
 [color](maps/C1W.png),